 One of the first things you need to consider when you are value managing a timber slat ceiling is the option of potentially rotating the timber.
 Some timber slat ceilings are a ‘slat style; which is where the ceiling is composed of slats that are laid flat.

-‘Blade style’, however, is where the slats are laid on edge, with their width being narrower that height.
+‘Blade style’, however, is where the slats are laid on edge, with their width being narrower than their height.
 Blade style typically involves significantly more timber per square metre.

 SUPAWOOD has two products that clearly show the difference between these slat layouts.
 As seen below, the option 1 profile is classified as ‘slat style’, while Profile 4 is a typical blade style layout.

 If you take Profile 4 and simply rotate the slats to the flat style (Profile 1), you get more square metres from your timber, and hence it works out cheaper per square metre.
 Likewise, by simply adjusting gap spacing and making the slats further apart, the less timber you need per square metre, and therefore the cheaper it becomes.
 Each of these options can be simply implemented without a major impact on the design and feel of your new timber slat interior.

 Another option to value manage is look at the materials used.
 In terms of expense, solid hardwoods are typically on the high end of the cost, and softwoods such as western red cedar or pine will be cheaper.

 We also have our SUPAFINISH concept veneer, as displayed in the project image below.
 As you can see, in a completed project, the concept veneers have a very realistic timber colour and grain.
 This proves that the use of a cheaper veneer option is a positive choice in terms of value managing for a slat ceiling, which can potentially have a lot of surface area, depending on the timber ceiling product and layout.